Update1/11/2022: Array Technologies completed the acquisition of European solar tracker manufacturer STI Norland.

 U.S. headquartered Array Technologies will acquire Spanish tracking competitor STI Norland for approximately €570 million ($652 million) in cash and stock.
 The transaction is expected to close in the first quarter of 2022.
 Javier Reclusa, CEO of STI Norland, as well as the rest of the company’s senior management team will remain with Array following the closing of the transaction and continue to lead STI Norland.

 “This transaction is an important first step in the expansion strategy that we articulated when we announced our preferred equity investment from Blackstone in August.
 The combination of Array and STI Norland creates the global leader in trackers with leading positions in every major market for solar outside of China and India.
 STI Norland brings to Array a proven product line that is ideally suited for complementary markets which will help to accelerate our international expansion plans.
-The increased scale of the combined enterprise also provides opportunities for significant cost reduction as we drive greater volumes with our suppliers and achieve increased leverage on our fixed costs,” said Brad Forth, Chairman of Array.
+The increased scale of the combined enterprise also provides opportunities for significant cost reduction as we drive greater volumes with our suppliers and achieve increased leverage on our fixed costs,” Forth said.

 This combination cements Array now as the largest solar tracker company in the world.
 The combined business will have leading positions in North America, Latin America and Europe, the three largest markets for solar outside of China.
 STI Norland has an established sales presence in Europe, Latin America, Australia and South Africa.
 By leveraging STI Norland’s existing sales infrastructure and relationships, Array will be able to accelerate its expansion plans for international markets.
 The combined company is expected to derive approximately 30% of its revenues from international projects in 2022.